Horizontal-org/Tella-website/docs/Discover Tella/accessibility.md

 ### Device accessibility {#device-accessibility}
 We implement each feature trying maximize device accessibility, even for older devices.
 [Read here about what phones support Tella](/faq#what-phones-support-tella).
+We also keep Tella size as small as possible.